powell-christopher/blog/source/_posts/Getting Started with Hexo.io.md

 This blog is hosted on [GitHub Pages](http://github.io) which offers free hosting of your content stored on your [GitHub Repository](http://github.com).

-For anyone starting out and planning to host his content on GitHub pages, I would recommend using their inbuilt [Jekyll](http://jekyllrb.com) integration.
+For anyone starting out and planning to host his content on GitHub Pages, I would recommend using their inbuilt [Jekyll](http://jekyllrb.com) integration.
 This will automatically create a skeleton Jekyll project for you and store it on your GitHub account.
 You can then manage your project as per usual using GitHub and have your content generated and deployed automatically for you via the Jekyll integration.

 When I first started working on this blog, I was not yet committed to hosting it on GitHub Pages, plus the Jekyll integration was not yet there.
 I thus setup my own Static Website Generator and eventually deployed to GitHub Pages.
 I also decided to follow a similar paradigm and host the sources to my website on GitHub as well.
-Whether you plan to setup your own Static Website Generator in order to host your website somewhere other than GitHub pages, or whether you are doing this just to learn more about Static Website Generation, I still feel that this is an interesting exercise and I learned a lot whilst doing it.
+Whether you plan to setup your own Static Website Generator in order to host your website somewhere other than GitHub Pages, or whether you are doing this just to learn more about Static Website Generation, I still feel that this is an interesting exercise and I learned a lot whilst doing it.

 Choosing a Static Website Generator
 -----------------------------------

 My hunt for a Static Website Generator started on [StaticGen](https://www.staticgen.com/).
 Here I ended up choosing Hexo.
 My main reason for opting for Hexo in lieu of something more popular like Jekyll is that Hexo is based on Node.js whereas Jekyll is based on Ruby.
 I have some Node.js experience but no experience with Ruby.
-Now as already discussed in my introduction to Static Generators, this does not really impact the experience.
+As already discussed in my introduction to Static Generators, this does not really impact the user experience.
 Both Generators use Markdown as a syntax for their content so their being based on different languages would really only have an impact at setup time.
-Seeing as my box had Node.js already setup and not wanted to overload it with Ruby and its dependencies, I decided to opt for Hexo.
-Again, one big advantage of using Markdown and a common syntax is that I can very easily migrate my content to a different Static Generator if I decide to do so.
+Seeing as my development machine had Node.js already setup, and not wanting to overload it with Ruby and its dependencies, I decided to opt for Hexo.
+Again, one big advantage of using Markdown as a common syntax is that I can very easily migrate my content to a different Static Generator should I wish to do so.

 Hexo Setup
 ==========